 Once Xen Orchestra is installed, you can configure some parameters in the configuration file.
 Let's see how to do that.

-The configuration file is in
+The configuration file is located at

 WARNING: YAML is very strict with indentation: use spaces, not tabs.